Pliploop/Personal_website/content/jobs/Artefact/index.md

 ---

 -  Worked as a data science consultant with various clients, implementing and testing machine learning algorithms
--  Created a bulk labelling web app towards greatly reducing the amount of time spent labelling data samples in NLP appplications
+-  Created a <a>bulk labelling web app</a> towards greatly reducing the amount of time spent labelling data samples in NLP appplications
 -  Participated in the creation of a sentiment analysis pipeline for an ENGIE internal call desk: implemented sentiment analysis on speech-to-text generated dialog from phone calls.
 -  Worked with Mecanicus, a car pricing company towards impelemnting a custom layer-structured fuzzy matcher algorithm to match market listings to their clean database